chuckySF/Rent-A-Dog/README.md

 #### Week 3
 * Build add Dog screen and associate each Dog created with User in realtime db.
+* Build schedule availability widget.
-* Add schedule availability intervals to the add dog screen, redflect in db.
+* Add Dog schedule-availability widget to add Dog screen.
 #### Week 4
-* Add schedule availability screen to post auth / pre home.
+* Add User schedule-availability widget to on app sign in
+* Add User schedule-availability widget to nav bar on home
-* Query all Users with available dogs in the area near you limited by distance
+* Query all Users with schedule-available dogs in the area near you limited by distance ** Store all relevant Dogs in the tab bar controller

 #### Week 5
 _starting the polish_
-*implement tableview and map view with relevant Dogs from network helper singleton
+*implement tableview and map view with relevant Dogs stored in tab bar controller.
-* Polish the app and add finishing touches

 #### Week 6
 _submitting to the App Store_
-* Polish
+* Polish (Unit testing, Flight)
 * Submit to the App Store and prepare for the pitch and demo

 ![Flow Chart](http://i.imgur.com/gj6VitG.png)

 [Back to top ^](#)